IshaShah27/IshaShah27.github.io/ambassadors.md

 ### Data cleaning
 The most laborious part of this exercise was adjusting country names between the two datastes to allow for a match of the qualifications of an ambassador and the regime type of their host country in the year in which they were appointed.
 The assumptions I made in this process were minor:
-- The regime type of the host country in the year of the appointment is most relevant to the appointment decision, (earlier years are likely also important, but likely not as much as the appointment year)
+- The regime type of the host country in the year of the appointment is most relevant to the appointment decision, (earlier years are probably also important, but I assumed not as much as the appointment year)
-- For Brunei, Kosovo, Kiribati, the Marshall Islands, and Micronesia, there were several years in the 80s for which there was not a regime type listed; however, after some digging into the histories of each of these countries it seemed to me that all of them had the same regime type in these years as they did in the first year they appeared in the dataset.
+- For Brunei, Kosovo, Kiribati, the Marshall Islands, and Micronesia, there were several years in which they did not appear in the regime type dataset; however, after some digging into the histories of each of these countries it seemed to me that all of them had the same regime type in these years as they did in the first year they appeared in the dataset.
+I applied the regime type in their first chronological record to previous years.
 - For Serbia and Yugoslavia, my unfamiliarity with the region and lack of international political consciousness in 2001 meant that I could not reconcile the ambassadors dataset, which had one appointee to each country, and the regime type dataset, which only had an entry for "Serbia and Montenegro" in this year.
 I dropped this record.
 - I also dropped the Holy See, since it did not appear at all in the regime type dataset.